pantheon-systems/documentation/source/content/email.md

 ### REST API Providers

-Here are some popular email services you can use on the platform and their corresponding Drupal or WordPress integration method:
+The following are some popular email services you can use on the platform and their corresponding Drupal or WordPress integration methods:

 | Provider  | Integration |
 |:--------- |:----------- |